moneyprotocol/engineering/README.md

 ### Integer representations of decimals

-Several ratios and the RBTC:USD price are integer representations of decimals, to 18 digits of precision.
-For example:
+Various ratios and the RBTC:USD price are represented as integers with decimal precision extended to 18 digits.
+For instance:

 | **uint representation of decimal** | **Number**    |
 | ---------------------------------- | ------------- |